 Understanding the obligations to the business and to each partner is are critical elements of making a business start-up decision.
 Many new business owners make the decision to form a new business based on each person’s knowledge and previous success.
 However, the bulk of litigation and disputes arise from lack of understanding of how the business partnership is supposed to legally work.

-Always make sure that you form the type of business partnership that aligns with your business operations to gain the full advantages of a partnership.
+Always make sure that you form the type of business partnership that aligns with your business operations to gain the full partnership advantages.
 For example, not all companies align with forming a limited partnership.

 Other concerns involve doing business as a partnership versus a sole proprietor.
 As a sole proprietor you leave yourself exposed to personal liability for business debts.
 Alternatively, as a partnership, you do get some protection so long as you comply with state regulations about the business entity.

-What are Some of the Advantages of a Partnership?
+What are Some of the Advantages to a Partnership?

 - Credit Strength.
-Another of the many advantages of a partnership includes the ability to get credit.
+Another of the many advantages and disadvantages of partnership include the ability to get credit.
 Each partner by themselves may not qualify for larger amounts of credit.
 However, when you have two partners, each person’s creditworthiness increases the partnership’s overall ability to borrow.

-Advantages of a Partnership Are Only as Effective as You Plan
+Advantages and Disadvantages of Partnership Are Only as Effective as You Plan

 The planning stages of a new partnership pave the road for the advantages.
 There cannot be enough said about the importance of doing your homework on potential business partners and to eventually execute a partnership agreement.
 Failure to do these important tasks can cause serious disputes and expensive litigation.